Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Published 20 February 2022 by Leyla Alyanak — Parisian by birth, Lyonnaise by adoption, historian by passion

-Looking at the works of the artist Van Gogh in Provence, he clearly agreed.
+Looking at the works of the artist Van Gogh in Provence, he clearly felt the same way.

 NOTE: Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.